 Many local Medicaid offices are closed for in-person assistance.
 However, in NYC, one office remains open in each borough for in-person emergencies.
 To find open locations, visit: https://www1.nyc.gov/site/hra/locations/medicaid-locations.page.

-The Medicaid application is the DOH-4220, Access NY Health Care and the DOH-5178A, Supplement A. Supplement A is used when applying for Community Based Long Term Care Services or Institutional Medicaid.
-If applying for Community Based Medicaid, Supplement A is not required.
+The Medicaid application is the DOH-4220, Access NY Health Care and the DOH-5178A, Supplement A. Effective January 1, 2021, Supplement A, is required for all non-MAGI Medicaid applications, not only for those applying for Community Based Long Term Care Services or Institutional Medicaid.

 - DOH-4220: https://www.health.ny.gov/forms/doh-4220.pdf